Web-Jose/Sorting-Algorithms-Benchmark/README.md

 ## Credits
 This program was written by Jose Cortes as an assignment for the CSCI 41 course at California State University of Fresno

+## License
+This code is licensed under the MIT License.
+See the LICENSE file for more information.